What is student loan deferment?

 Student loan deferment in a nutshell

 But deferment may not be right for everyone.
-If you’re having trouble making student loan payments in the long run, an income-driven repayment plan or loan consolidation may be better suited to your needs.
+An IDR plan or loan consolidation may be better suited to your needs.
+For more information on restarting payments, visit the Federal Student Aid site.

 Related Content